DID YOU KNOW…

 STEP 2: TRAINING

-We want to establish a higher standard of training and certification for entry level in-home caregivers.
-We will do this by:
+We are establishing a higher standard of training and certification for entry level in-home caregivers by:

 - Establishing a career path for those that spend their lives as in-home caregivers.